alioso/d8-front-end-development/exercise_constructing_a_basic_theme.md

 A breakpoint consists of a label and a media query.
 Media queries are a formal way to encode breakpoints.
 For instance, a width breakpoint at 40em is written as the media query '(min-width: 40em)'.
 Breakpoints are really just media queries with some additional metadata, such as name and multiplier information.

 Themes and modules can define breakpoints by creating a config file called myThemeOrModule.breakpoints.yml, where myThemeOrModule is the name of your theme or module.
+In our case, create a bear_skin.breakpoints.yml

 Each entry in this file defines one breakpoint, consisting of a machine name, by which the breakpoint entry is uniquely identified e.g. bartik.mobile, and it's children defining the breakpoint's properties: